-This fall, here is how UB will function:
+This fall, here is how UB is functioning:

-- For those visiting campus, per a University System of Maryland mandate, a COVID-19 test will be required; the sharing of test results and other details will be announced soon.
+- For those visiting campus, per a University System of Maryland mandate, a COVID-19 test is required; the sharing of test results and other details will be announced soon.

-- Specified areas of the Angelos Law Center will be accessible to the UB community during the fall semester to support specific operations.
+- Specified areas of the Angelos Law Center are accessible to the UB community during the fall semester to support specific operations.

 - Faculty studio spaces are being developed for synchronous instruction and recordings, for those times when effective remote teaching is not possible.
 There will be a strictly limited number of these spaces; criteria are being established by the Office of the Provost, in consultation with the deans, on how to prioritize their usage.

-- The Bogomolny Library will be accessible for a total of four hours per week and only to library staff.
+- The Bogomolny Library is accessible for a total of four hours per week and only to library staff.
 Students can pick up books and other materials through an online form.
 Details will be announced shortly.

-- Faculty and staff access to offices will not be permitted during the semester.
+- Faculty and staff access to offices is not permitted during the semester.

-- No student employees will be working on campus during the semester.
+- No student employees are working on campus during the semester.
 Also, an internship, practicum or similar student placement will be permitted only if the host organization provides UB with a statement of compliance with federal and state public-health guidelines pertaining to the pandemic.

-During the summer, using funds provided by the federal government and the UB Foundation, we are investing in resources to provide high-quality instruction in the online environment.
-At the same time, we are continuing to support the telework approach for all employees.
+During the summer, using funds provided by the federal government and the UB Foundation, we invested in resources to provide high-quality instruction in the online environment.
+At the same time, we continue to support the telework approach for all employees.
 The only exceptions, where in-person reporting is required, are for UB Police and our housekeeping and facilities maintenance staff.
-Our decision to remain online and in a telework environment minimizes the burden on those staff members.
+Our decision to remain online and in a telework environment minimizes the burden on these staff members.